MOZAMBIQUE

 - Laptop + charger – bring a zip close laptop case as the humidity and salt-spray can damage technology

-- Home country to South Africa (3 large thick pin) adaptor
+- Home country to European (2 circular prongs) adaptor

 - Your GoPro/Camera + charger + memory card (optional but advised)